J1089/Hr-Analysis-Employee-Retention/README.md

 ## Key Performance Indicators (KPIs)

 1. **Average Attrition Rate for All Departments**
-   **Description**: Calculate the average attrition rate across all departments to identify departments with higher turnover.
+   **Description**: Calculated the average attrition rate across all departments to identify departments with higher turnover.

 2. **Average Hourly Rate of Male Research Scientists**
-   **Description**: Determine the average hourly wage for male employees with the job title "Research Scientist."
+   **Description**: Determined the average hourly wage for male employees with the job title "Research Scientist."

 3. **Attrition Rate vs. Monthly Income Statistics**
-   **Description**: Analyze the relationship between attrition rates and employee monthly income levels.
+   **Description**: Analyzed the relationship between attrition rates and employee monthly income levels.

 4. **Average Working Years for Each Department**
-   **Description**: Calculate the average number of years employees have worked for the organization, segmented by department.
+   **Description**: Calculated the average number of years employees have worked for the organization, segmented by department.

 5. **Job Role vs. Work-Life Balance**
-   **Description**: Compare the work-life balance scores for different job roles within the company.
+   **Description**: Compared the work-life balance scores for different job roles within the company.

 6. **Attrition Rate vs. Years Since Last Promotion**
-   **Description**: Investigate the relationship between the attrition rate and the number of years since an employee's last promotion.
+   **Description**: Analysed the relationship between the attrition rate and the number of years since an employee's last promotion.

 ---